data-science-study-group-portugal/course_modules/docker/README.md

 ## Tasks

 ### Task 1
-The goal of this module is to containerize the SQL code you did before.
+The goal of this module is to containerize the SQL code you did before using Docker.
+Your application should do the following:
+1. Use an appropriate `FROM` starting image.
+2. Download the citations file from the webpage.
+Look at the Linux command `curl`: http://manpages.ubuntu.com/manpages/trusty/man1/curl.1.html
+3. Create the SQL database using the code you already did before.
+Recall that you should create two tables:
+- One where each row is one paper
+- One where each row is one citation
+4. Finally, use Python to query the SQL database and print the answers to the following questions.
+You should use a single query for each question.
+- Which paper has the longest title?
+- Which paper has the most citations?
+- What is the title of the paper with the most citations?

 Create a Dockerfile, plus any necessary extra files you need, to create the database and then execute a Python script to run SQL queries.

 #### Acceptance criteria
+- Your application uses Docker + some code on Github.
+You cannot ask people to install anything on their machines apart from Docker.
-Two other students managed to run your notebook without any help from you.
-They just read your README, clone your repo, and it magically works.
+- Two other students managed to run your application without any help from you.
+They just read your README, clone your repo, run the appropriate `docker build` and `docker run` commands and it magically works.

 ## Reading materials
 https://www.freecodecamp.org/news/the-docker-handbook/